Treasure Island Dizzy: Ports

 A version for the Nintendo Entertainment System was published by Camerica as part of the video game compilation Quattro Adventure.
 This version was released for the Evercade handheld game system in October 2020 as part of The Oliver Twins Collection compilation cartridge.

 Codemasters released a version of Treasure Island Dizzy for Microsoft Windows on the company's website in December 2004.
 Available for download after registration, it was in fact the Commodore 64 version bundled with the CCS64 emulator in a single executable.
 The download is no longer available.

 Reception

 The game spent over two years in the Gallup All Formats Top 40.
-The ZX Spectrum version alone sold over 100,000 copies and was voted the 16th best Spectrum game of all time in a special issue of Your Sinclair magazine in 2004.
+The ZX Spectrum version alone sold over 100,000 copies.